Honda in Formula One: Full team ownership (2006–2008)

 In September 2005 Honda purchased the remaining 55% share of BAR to become the sole owner.
 BAT continued as title sponsor with the Lucky Strike brand in 2006, but withdrew from Formula 1 for 2007 due to prohibition of tobacco advertising.
-It was decided that the team would race under the name Honda Racing F1 Team from 2006.
+It was decided that the team, holding a Japanese racing licence, would race under the name Honda Racing F1 Team from 2006.

 2006 season

 Honda's first season as a team since 1968 started fairly well, with Jenson Button finishing fourth at the season-opening Bahrain Grand Prix and scoring a podium at the second round in Malaysia.
 At the next race in Australia, Button scored a pole position.
 The results started to be inconsistent after that and the main reason for the lack of form was reliability, with the team dropping out of contention for race victories many times.
 Pit-stop problems also hampered the team early on, in one case effectively ruining Jenson Button's chances for a good result and possible podium at Imola.
 In light of this form, it was announced that Geoff Willis would be adopting a factory-based role to concentrate on aerodynamics.
 Following the appointment of Senior Technical Director Shuhei Nakamoto over Willis' head and Mariano Alperin-Bruvera as Chief Aerodynamicist Willis' position appeared difficult, and reports indicated that he left the team.